allure-framework/allure-action/README.md

 ## Overview

-This actions scans working directory for Allure Report data and posts a summary comment that includes:
+This actions scans given report directory for data and posts a summary comment that includes:

 - Summary statistics about all test results
 - New, flaky and retry tests